jorge-cardoso/jorge-cardoso.github.io/index.md

 I currently lead the **Ultra-scale AIOps Lab** and I take a dual role of Chief Architect and Engineer Manager at the [Huawei Munich Research Center](http://www.huawei.eu/research-and-innovation) in Munich, Germany and [Huawei Ireland Research Center](https://huawei.eu/what-we-do/digital-transformation) in Dublin, Ireland.
 You can find more information about our work in the [Lab presentation](/pdf/2021-07-29-Ultra_Scale_AIOps_Lab_Workshop.pdf) we made in July 2021 at the [The 1st Network Verification Workshop](https://networkverification-workshop.github.io/).
-Many of our innovation and system developments is done in collaboration with the [Technical University of Berlin](https://www.dos.tu-berlin.de/menue/datesnews/news/huawei_tub_innovation_lab_kick_off/) and the Huawei-TUB Innovation Lab.
+Many of our innovation and system developments is done in collaboration with the [Technical University of Berlin](https://www.dos.tu-berlin.de/menue/datesnews/news/huawei_tub_innovation_lab_kick_off/) and the Huawei-TUB Innovation Lab for AI-driven Autonomous Operations.

 Using machine learning and deep learning techniques, we apply AI to various areas related to [HUAWEI CLOUD](https://www.huaweicloud.com/intl/en-us/) such as: anomaly detection, root cause analysis, failure prediction, reliability and availability, risk estimation and security, network verification, and low-latency object tracking.
 The areas are categorized in three fields: